raph92/forkexplorer/README.md

 Find the latest fork of a Github repo

 ## Goal
 The goal of this project is to make it simple to find the latest commit of a repo.
+This is particularly useful for abandoned repos.

 ## How to use
 ```